anybodesign/ad-acf-blocks/README.md

 ### CSS Customisation

-These blocks are quite raw, design speaking.
-You’ll wish to add some CSS in your theme.\ Please inspect the source code and look for the classes you’d like to style.
+These blocks are quite raw so you'll wish to add some CSS in your theme.\ Please inspect the source code and look for the classes you'd like to style.

 Here are some useful classes to define:

-* .acf-block--_blockname_: general class for all blocks.
+* `[class*=".acf-block--"]`: general rules for all blocks.
-* .acf-block-container_.center-max_: center-max is used to define a max-width in orderto keep the block content centered on screen.
+* `.acf-block-container.center-max`: **center-max** is used to define a max-width in order to keep the block's content centered on screen.

 ## To-Do

-Create more blocks…
+Create more blocks, and look for a way to override some block templates

 ## Changelog